 Why did you create this blog?

 I am fascinated by the local history of the places where I live.
 I began the blog while living in Cambridgeshire, England and exploring a history which stretches back into the Stone Age.
 Cambridgeshire, and the whole of the southeast of England, is steeped in military history in particular and that was the genesis of the website.
-However, in 2016 I moved to Belgium and have continued the blog, the explorations and the postings on the Continent.

 How did you learn to do historical research?